Posted on: June 2nd, 2019

 Last but not least, there are many features that are currently in development.
 One of them is the multisite support, as the plugin hasn’t been fully tested with multisite.
 If you do decide to use it regardless, then it is advised that you don’t use it on the main site, just the sub-sites.

-If you want to rebuild your site and start something new, or if you are a budding or experienced developer, then this terrific plugin is everything you need to make your daily digital struggles seem like a piece of cake.
+If you want to rebuild your site and start something new, or if you are a budding or experienced developer, than this terrific plugin is everything you need to make your daily digital struggles seem like a piece of cake.

 Disclaimer: We provide services for reference and assistance purpose.
 We are strictly bound to rule of not providing our work as finalised but you can take assistance from it.